 Ex: 8 GB, 16 GB, 32 GB

 A storage drive with no moving parts, much faster than a traditional hard drive.
 Your computer boots in seconds and programs open almost instantly.
-Recommended for any computer purchased in 2024.
+In 2025-2026, SSDs are the standard — at least a 512 GB SSD is recommended.
+NVMe SSDs are even faster than SATA SSDs.

 Ex: SSD 512 GB, SSD NVMe 1 TB